 Home to the University of Missouri and a thriving regional economy, the Boone County housing market is a 2026 hotspot, recognized for its stability and consistent growth.
 Centered around the vibrant city of Columbia and growing communities like Ashland and Centralia, it offers a unique blend of academic energy, healthcare job growth, and Midwestern affordability.
-This post dives into the full 2025 trends, data, and tips for buyers, sellers, and investors looking ahead to 2026.

 Ready to Buy in Boone County?